gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 Using <a href="https://learn.microsoft.com/en-us/windows/wsl/about" target="_blank">Windows Subsystem for Linux (WSL)</a>?
 GitKraken Client can work with repos stored on your WSL 2 file system when installed within the WSL 2 environment and using WSL’s built-in display server functionality, <a href="https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps" target="_blank">WSLg</a>, for GUI support.

 <div class='callout callout--warning'>
     <p>Note: GitKraken Client does not currently support cross file system access for repos stored on both Windows and WSL 2 and should be installed on the operating system where your repos are stored for the best experience.
 You may still open cross file system repos at your own discretion.
-For more information, see the section on </p>
+For more information, see the section on <a href=""> </a></p>
 </div>

 GitKraken Client will also detect where a repo is stored and allow you to open it in the proper version of GitKraken Client so you can better manage GitKraken when working with both Windows and WSL repos.